 Changes in fat (lipids) and sugar (glucose) in your blood are called metabolic complications and include:

 - Increased lipids in your blood such as cholesterol and triglycerides (hyperlipidemia)

-- Increased glucose levels (hyperglycemia)
+- Increased blood sugar or glucose levels (hyperglycemia)

 - Insulin resistance or diabetes